John DeLorean: Later enterprises

 On November 1, 1994, DeLorean filed with the US Patent and Trademark Office for a raised monorail transport.
 The transport was never built.
 DeLorean had planned to resurrect his car company and gave interviews describing a new vehicle called the DMC2.
 According to his family, he spent a lot of time in his last years working on this new venture.
 In an effort to gather funds, he designed and sold high-end watches via the Internet under the name DeLorean Time.

-The DeLorean Motor Company name was subsequently purchased by a Texas-based firm that provides parts and professional restoration to DeLorean owners.
+The DeLorean Motor Company name was purchased by a Texas-based firm that provides parts and professional restoration to DeLorean owners.
 Although John DeLorean was not involved in the business, its vice president James Espey spoke with him on the phone once a month.
 According to Espey, in their final conversation, DeLorean expressed his dismay at the direction of General Motors, saying "They have too many bean counters and not enough engineers."